-Each white oblong tablet engraved with “DIA 30” on one side and a symbol on the other contains 30 mg of gliclazide.
+Each white oblong tablet, engraved with "DIA 30" on one side and a symbol on the other contains 30 mg gliclazide.
 Nonmedicinal ingredients: anhydrous colloidal silica, calcium hydrogen phosphate dihydrate, hypromellose, magnesium stearate, and maltodextrin.

-Each white oblong breakable tablet scored on both sides and engraved with “DIA 60” on both faces contains 60 mg of gliclazide.
+Each white oblong breakable tablet, scored on both sides, engraved with "DIA 60" on both faces contains 60 mg of gliclazide.
 Nonmedicinal ingredients: anhydrous colloidal silica, hypromellose, lactose monohydrate, magnesium stearate, and maltodextrin.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, skip the missed dose and take your usual dose at the regular time the next day.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.